401-advanced-javascript-beasleyDOTcom/CAPS/README.md

 Did a lot of good work, but because I didn't do test driven development I had to go back and alter a bunch of stuff to get to passing, but I am passing so I'll take it!

 Not sure if the testing for the last one was right, but I guess we'll have to figure that out tomorrow.

+# day2 notes from demo:
+net vs. express: HTTP is based on request reponse (ie. if I want to say something to Chen, I have to wait for chen to send me a request (call me) so I can tell him what I wanted to tell him) net allows you to just say what you want, put it out there, and let who cares pay attention.

+to trigger server.js (demo) we need to go to a different app and get a new net.Socket();